Jean Van Slyke

 You may be wondering, "What is counselling and how can it help me?"

-Talking it all out; talking all around your issues (whatever they may be) helps- because I am totally here for you.
-We will become allies in your healing changes, and together we will find helpful ways you can transform the most challenging things in your life.
+Talking it all out; talking all around your feelings (whatever they may be) helps- because I am totally here for you.
+We will become allies in your mental/emotional well-being and healing.
+Together we will find helpful ways you can transform the most challenging things in your life.
+Even when you are feeling that the pain, fear, anxiety, grief, depression, panic, relationship problems, or indeed many other issues you are facing are so overwhelming, you wonder if there is any help for you.

-I offer Person-Centred Counselling (an Empathic Listening Service) to all individuals 16 years of age or older.
-I have always been involved in different, deeply evocative, ways with people.
+I offer Person-Centred Counselling to all individuals 16 years of age or older.
+I have always been involved in holistic, deeply evocative, ways with people.
 I love people, striving to understand, accept and appreciate any person's inner worlds.
-Especially when life is very challenging for you and you need counsel that is completely confidential.
-With my trained ear and your openness to change, together we can explore any deep feelings you want to delve into.
-Together we can find ways for your feelings to heal, and for that newly emerging being that is your Self to become safe and secure for you.
+Especially when you need counsel that is absolutely confidential.
+With my trained ear and your very real feelings; together we can explore any area of your life you want to delve into.
+Together we can find ways for your painful feelings to heal, and for that newly emerging being that is your Self to become safe and secure for you.

 Our counselling sessions will usually last one hour.
 I am also available for one and a half hour sessions.
-An initial consultation can last up to one hour.
 If you choose to work with me, we will set a contract together, in which we work with the beginning of where you see your therapy going for you.
 A 'block' of six, once-weekly sessions is recommended to start, and can be renegotiated at any time.
 Wherever your process takes you, I follow you and ultimately, the number of sessions is up to yourself.
-I will always be sensitive to where you are at in your process of change and be completely up front about all my own feelings concerning your healing process.
-I hope you will grow in trust with me and be able to share your inner world with me.
+I will always be sensitive to where you are at in your process and be completely up front about all my own feelings concerning your healing.
+I hope you will grow to trust me and be able to share your inner worlds with me.
 That is where healing begins.

 There may be times when one of us is unable to attend a session in person.
 In that case, a session can be held over the phone or online.
 Face-to-face is always preferable, because the work I do is so much about the connection between us.
 For this reason, telephone and online counselling are part of a potential alternative way of bringing counselling to people when it is difficult for us to meet face-to-face.